 When you lift up women, you lift up humanity. – Melinda Gates

-Permaculture Explorers is a program synthesising business development training and permaculture education, for rural South African women who wish to lift themselves above the international extreme poverty line.
-The first class in RDP Village graduated in March 2020, the second RDP class on August 21st 2021 and our third class, in Rooboklaagte B, graduates on June 18th, 2022.
+Permaculture Explorers is a program synthesising business development training, permaculture education and stress reduction techniques, for rural South African women who wish to lift themselves above the international extreme poverty line.
+The first class in RDP Village graduated in March 2020, the second on August 21st 2021 and our third class, in Rooiboklaagte B, on June 18th, 2022.
+Participants from both villages are currently growing co-operative businesses producing and selling eco-friendly home cleaning products.

 When I joined Permaculture Explorers, my heart changed inside.
 We eat healthy now and we never ate healthy before.
 I was always shouting at the kids.
 What made me stressed was I was alone without a husband.
 Now the garden is my husband and I can buy bread for my family. -Teresa